 Polish Apron Dance

-All of the guests line up to dance with the bride and offer money to the newlywed couple, which is collected into a special apron held by the bride's father.
-The Pani Mloda Polka song is played.
-After dancing with the bride, you receive a drink, usually a shot of spirits.
+During this tradition, all of the guests line up to dance with the bride and offer money to the newlywed couple, which is collected into a special apron held by the bride's father.
+The Pani Mloda Polka song is played, and after dancing with the bride, guests receive a drink (usually a shot of spirits).

 Nigerian Money Spray

-Originated by the Yoruba people in Nigeria’s Southwest, it's is a tradition loved by many Nigerians.
-Money Spraying symbolizes a showering of happiness, good fortune, and a display of the guest's affection for the couple.
+Originated by the Yoruba people in Nigeria’s Southwest, money spraying symbolizes a showering of happiness, good fortune, and the guest's affection for the couple.
 The bride and groom are ushered in and dance behind the wedding party.
-Guests encircle the couple on the dance floor and come forward, placing bills on the couple's forehead, allowing them to “rain down.”
+Guests encircle the couple on the dance floor and come forward, placing bills on their foreheads, allowing them to “rain down.”

 Filipino Money Dance

-Male guests line up in front of the bride to pin money on her dress while the women pin money on the groom.
+In this version of the money dance, male guests line up in front of the bride to pin money on her dress while the women pin money on the groom.
 The pinning can get creative with bills pinned together as garlands, made into crowns, or streaming down their clothing.
-This “decorating” can take a while if there are a lot of dancers, and guests take turns dancing with the bride and groom.
+Keep in mind that this decoration process can take a bit of time if there are a lot of dancers, and guests take turns dancing with the bride and groom.

 Portuguese Money Dance

-Historically, the dance was for male guests to line up and dance with the bride.
-Today bridesmaids and female guests also dance with the groom.
-The father of the bride usually begins by dancing with his daughter while the mother of the groom dances with her son.
-The bride takes off her shoes and puts them in the middle of the dance floor, where guests take them to pass around collecting money the dance.
+Historically, this dance involved male guests lining up and dancing with the bride.
+Today, bridesmaids and female guests also dance with the groom.
+The bride's father usually begins by dancing with his daughter while the groom's mother dances with her son.
+The bride takes off her shoes and puts them in the middle of the dance floor, where guests take them to pass around collecting money for the dance.

 Greek Money Shower